Cyber / Tooling

 Evobot.dev

-A community tool shaped around modular commands, reliability, support needs, and long-term maintenance.
+A Discord automation and community tooling system shaped around modular commands, reliability, support needs, and long-term maintenance.

 Systems / Spatial / Security